Prisjakt/feed-specification/docs/advanced/http-updates.md

 ### Credentials

 In order to obtain access to this API please send an email to ingestion@prisjakt.nu with the name of your company.
-We will respond with a bearer token and your shop identifier.
+We will respond with credentials and your shop identifier.

 ### Rate Limits